-Connects students with tutors who have a strong background in the areas where they need assistance.
+Tutoring Services connects students with tutors who have a strong background in the areas where they need assistance.
 Tutors are not available during exams.
 For details contact tutoring@acadiau.ca.
 Peer tutoring is also available free through the MASH Unit and the Writing Centre.